OpenLiberty/docs-playbook/README.md

    b.
 Remove the oldest branch from the beginning of the list.
 This version should be 2 years + 1 release behind the current release, ie, if you are publishing 22.0.0.8, you should remove `v20.0.0.7` from the list of branches.

    c.
 Make a pull request into the `prod` branch.
 Once the pull request has been reviewed merge it in.

    d.
+Repeat steps 4a-4c for the [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) branch of this repo.

-The branches list is specified differently in the draft and staging branches of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-staging, staging]`).
+   d.
+The branches list is specified differently in the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) branch of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-draft, draft]`).
 To remove the oldest release, you must exclude the corresponding version branch by appending an exclamation point (`!`) to the branch name, surrounding it in single quotation marks, and adding it to the list of branches.
-For example, to remove 20.0.0.7 from staging, you must specify `branches: [v*.0.0.*-staging, '!v20.0.0.7-staging', staging]`.
+For example, to remove 20.0.0.7 from draft, you must specify `branches: [v*.0.0.*-draft, '!v20.0.0.7-draft', draft]`.
 For each release, add the value that you want to remove to the list.
 Do not replace any existing values.
-For example, to remove v.20.0.0.8, add it to the list instyead of replacing 20.0.0.7: `branches: [v*.0.0.*-staging, '!v20.0.0.7-staging', '!v20.0.0.8-staging', staging]`.
+For example, to remove v.20.0.0.8, add it to the list instead of replacing 20.0.0.7: `branches: [v*.0.0.*-draft, '!v20.0.0.7-draft', '!v20.0.0.8-draft', draft]`.

-   Make this change in both the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) and [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) versions of the antora.yaml file by following the same procedure that is described in steps 4c. and 4e., making your PRs to either draft or staging as applicable.
-Note that on staging, you must add values to both the `docs` and `docs-generated` sections.
-The `draft` branch version does not include a docs-generated section and you add the values only to the `docs` section.

 5. In the docs repo, change the `version` in `antora.yml` in the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches to the next release `vX.0.0.X` version incremented from the current release being published to openliberty.io.
 Once those changes have been reviewed merge them in.
 This is important so that the staging and draft builds can complete.
 Antora requires all of the versions of `antora.yml` of the branches being used in a build to have a unique version so they need to be updated to be unique from the version just released.
 You can either change the version and commit to draft/staging or create a pull request to do so.